Hi, I’m Heather!

 I received my BA in Political Science from CSU Fullerton.
 During that time, I was heavily involved with student advocacy work primarily with the Associated Students, Inc. including serving as President and CEO between 2006 and 2008 and as a member of the California State Student Association's Executive Committee and Board of Directors from 2006 to 2008.

-While I grew up and went to college in Southern California, I’ve lived in the Sacramento Region for over twelve years and am happy to call Sacramento my home.
+While I grew up and went to college in Southern California, I’ve lived in the Sacramento Region for over thirteen years and am happy to call Sacramento my home.
 Today I live with my husband and cat in West Sacramento and enjoy exploring all that the region has to offer.
 I also currently serve as the Chair of Inspire Giving, a program of the Sacramento Metro Chamber Foundation.
 Every year Inspire Giving provides a $10,000 grant to help fund a specific project for a local non-profit.
 Through our Leadership Council, donors, and partnerships, Inspire Giving also provides in-kind services, donations, and support depending on the project needs.